trychlos/pwix-roles/README.md

         - `ifExists`: if true, do not throw an exception if the role does not exist

-    This method directy calls `Roles.addUsersToRoles()` function.
+    This method directy calls `alanning:roles.addUsersToRoles()` function.
 It is just clearer that this is a server code.

 ### Blaze components